phredreeq/cybersecurity-portfolio/networking/networking/day-01-networking-basics/README.md

 within a small enterprise-style network by designing, wiring, configuring, and troubleshooting a virtual lab environment.

-This lab focuses on how traffic flows between hosts, how IP addressing and services are assigned, and how a firewall operates as the central communication point.
+The focus of this day was on how traffic flows between hosts, how IP addressing and core services are assigned, and how a firewall operates as the central communication point.

 ---